-Table~\ref{tab:ablation} summarizes ablation results across five image forensics benchmarks.
-Removing both GRTs and the decoder, and replacing them with a lightweight MLP, yields the lowest average score (0.454), highlighting the importance of relational modeling and specialized decoding.

-Introducing a single GRT ($n{=}1$) improves performance, but the MLP decoder remains suboptimal.
-Replacing it with our full decoder further boosts performance to 0.532, validating its effectiveness in capturing fine-grained manipulations.
+Table~\ref{tab:ablation} reports results on five benchmarks.
+Adding a single \verb|[GLR]| token ($n{=}1$) improves results, and substituting the MLP with our decoder further boosts performance (0.532).
+The best performance occurs at $n{=}2$, while $n{=}3$ slightly degrades results due to redundancy (Fig.~\ref{fig:attention_map}).
+We provide a further analysis of the behavior of the \verb|[GLR]| token along with additional visualizations in the Appendix~\ref{subsub:GLRA}.

-Varying the number of GRTs shows that $n{=}2$ achieves the best performance, balancing expressiveness and efficiency.
-Adding a third GRT ($n{=}3$) slightly reduces performance, likely due to redundancy and diluted attention, which can be also seen from Fig.~\ref{fig:attention_map}.

-\paragraph{Understanding GLoRA Behavior} To further investigate, we visualize intermediate attention maps and feature activation patterns in Fig.~\ref{fig:attention_map} and Fig.~\ref{fig:inconsistency}.
-Without GLoRA, feature maps tend to diverge across spatial units due to insufficient global interaction.
-In contrast, GLoRA enforces long-range consistency and strengthen shared semantic structures across manipulated and pristine regions.
-Notably, two GRTs consistently yield broader and more informative coverage than a single token, while a third token introduces overlapping attention—supporting our empirical finding that $n{=}2$ is sufficient for balanced global reasoning.

-\paragraph{Importance of Spatial and Temporal Branches} We also evaluate the contribution of spatial and temporal streams in Table~\ref{tab:ablation_st} (bottom).
-Removing both leads to a significant drop in performance.
-The inclusion of only the spatial stream already brings a sizable improvement (+6.2\% F1), and adding the temporal stream yields the highest scores, confirming that temporal dynamics encode complementary information for detecting localized and subtle inconsistencies.

-\paragraph{Effect of Input Resolution and Interpolation} Lastly, Table~\ref{tab:resize} explores the role of resizing high-resolution input images.
-While downsampling to $1024{\times}1024$ significantly reduces computational cost, it introduces interpolation artifacts and loss of high-frequency evidence, especially in texture-rich or highly compressed regions.
-As shown, operating on full resolution achieves an F1 score of 0.453, outperforming the resized counterpart (0.350).
+\paragraph{Effectiveness of GLRA along Temporal Dimensions} We further investigate the effectiveness of applying GLRA solely along the spatial dimension versus jointly across both spatial and temporal dimensions in video detection, in order to verify that our method can indeed extend to capturing temporal information in videos.
+The corresponding results are presented in Table~\ref{tab:ablation_st}.